nuwanwp/Certification/Implement and manage storage.md

 ## Container

-- RBAC can be assigned to container level and blob level
+- RBAC can be assigned to storage account level and container level
 - SAS also same as container level and blob level

 ## Lifecycle management policies